h33tlit/Jbin-website-secret-scraper/README.md

-Currently we are scraping these secrets:
+Currently we are scraping these secrets by default if you keep the field empty for Regex/String:

 ```
  Google Maps API